 Pain in the heel | Earlsfield | WimbledonSouth West Podiatry

-Pain in the heel is a common area of discomfort and at this present moment in time our Podiatrists at South West Podiatry are seeing a rise in patients complaining of heel pain during our video consultations.
+Pain in the heel is a common area of discomfort and there are many treatment options available.
+At this present moment in time our Podiatrists at South West Podiatry are seeing a rise in patients complaining of heel pain during Covid-19.
+We can offer video consultations or Face to Face consultations at this time.

 What is heel pain?